tu-vu/Movies-Review/README.md

 2. Changes to the layout.html include the new link to the app.css
 3. Changes to login page including the form new style, add new input to the form andmore
 4. Added working movie search page
+5. New changes to app.css for using new style
+6. Update to search.html and movies.html for new style